UoB-COMSM0166/2025-group-4/README.md

 ## 6.1 Qualitative Evaluation

 We performed a **Think-Aloud Protocol** with 10 participants from varied backgrounds, both casual and frequent gamers.
 This allowed us to gather live feedback while players were actively engaged with two difficulty levels (L1 and L2).
-Participants verbalized their thoughts while playing, and their verbal reactions, behaviors, and challenges were documented and categorized.
+Participants verbalized their thoughts while playing, and their verbal reactions, behaviours, and challenges were documented and categorised.

 ### 6.1.2 Key Research Questions:
 - Can players intuitively understand and use the gravity flip mechanic?